Meänkieli

-(literally 'our language') is a group of distinct Finnish dialects or a Finnic language spoken in the northernmost part of Sweden along the valley of the Torne River.
-Its status as an independent language is disputed, but in Sweden it is recognized as one of the country's five minority languages.
+Meänkieli (literally 'our language'), or Tornedalian is a Finnic language or a group of distinct Finnish dialects spoken in the northernmost part of Sweden, particularly along the Torne River Valley.
+It is officially recognized in Sweden as one of the country's five minority languages and is treated as a separate language from Finnish.
+According to the National Association of Swedish Tornedalians, 70,000 individuals understand Meänkieli, at least to some level.